sheltermanager/asm3/doc/manual/onlineformfields.rst

     The sex of the animal.
 ASM will look at the first letter of the value for an M or F neutered
     Whether the animal is neutered/spayed.
-Should be a checkbox or Yes/No field and should contain a value that translates to Yes or on. datelost
+Should be a checkbox or Yes/No field and should contain a value that translates to Yes or on. weight
+    The weight of the animal in system units (lb or kg).
+Should not contain anything but numbers and optionally a decimal mark. datelost
    The date the animal was lost (lost animals only) datefound